lucas-nelson/blake-talk-elixir-build/PITCHME.md

 ##### ci.sh

-1. compiles for the `test` env
+1. compile for the `test` env
-2. drop, creates and migrates any databases it needs
+2. drop, create and migrate any databases it needs
 3. `mix test`
 4. `mix credo`